 Head Material: Polished and Blackened High-Carbon Steel

-Maces and warhammers evolved and gained popularity over time, particulalry when chainmail, ringmail and scale armor were invented.
-These types of armor made it difficult to kill an opponent with slashing weapons.
+Maces and warhammers evolved and gained popularity over time, particularly when chainmail, ringmail and scale armor were invented.
+These types of armor made it difficult to kill an opponent with slashing swords or daggers.
 The mace, however, could pulverize body parts without having to penetrate the armor.
 And pulverize they did.
-Maces and warhammers became extremely popular weapons and were responsible for uncountable deaths, injuries and accidental self-bonkings on the head (the last which really didn't do too much damage, but were likely a source of humiliation and jokes at the campfire after the battle).
+Maces and warhammers became extremely popular instruments and were responsible for uncountable deaths, injuries and accidental self-bonkings on the head (the last which really didn't do too much damage, but were likely a source of humiliation and jokes at the campfire after the battle).